Key updates to Retailer Terms and Conditions

-- The Solar Homes Program (Program) is a discretionary financial benefit and loan program administered by the State of Victoria through Solar Victoria within the Department of Environment, Land, Water and Planning (Solar Victoria).
+- The State of Victoria through Solar Victoria within the Department of Environment, Land, Water and Planning (Solar Victoria) administers the following discretionary financial benefit and loan programs:

-- Solar Victoria, in administering the Program may provide a discretionary rebate and loan to eligible persons (Customers) to partially fund the purchase and installation of an eligible solar photovoltaic system and ancillary equipment (Solar System) and / or a solar battery system and ancillary equipment (Solar Battery System) and/or a solar hot water system (Solar Hot Water System) (collectively referred to as ‘Eligible Systems’) at a property in Victoria (Property).
-See clause 25 regarding requirements for Eligible Systems.
+- Solar Victoria, in administering the Programs may provide a discretionary rebate and/or loan to eligible persons and businesses (Customers) to partially fund the purchase and installation of an eligible solar photovoltaic system and ancillary equipment (Solar System) and/or a solar battery system and ancillary equipment (Solar Battery System) and/or a solar hot water system (Solar Hot Water System) (collectively referred to as ‘Eligible Systems’) at a property (residential or commercial) in Victoria (Property).
+See clause 26 regarding requirements for Eligible Systems.
+The eligibility criteria for Customers is published at .

-- Participation in the Program as a retailer of Eligible Systems (Retailer) is governed by the following documents (collectively referred to as the ‘Terms’):
+- Participation in either Program as a retailer of Eligible Systems (Retailer) is governed by the following documents (collectively referred to as the ‘Terms’):

 If there is any inconsistency between the documents comprising the Terms, the documents will be interpreted in the order of priority listed above.

-- To participate in the Program, the Retailer must visit the Portal and register for the Program as a Retailer by completing the registration process outlined in the Portal.
-The Retailer is only eligible to participate in the Program if it meets the mandatory eligibility criteria for Retailers specified from time to time in the Notice to Market (Eligibility Criteria).
-By registering to participate in the Program, the Retailer warrants to Solar Victoria that it meets the Eligibility Criteria on registration and will continue to meet the Eligibility Criteria at all times during its participation in the Program.
+- To participate in a Program, the Retailer must visit the Portal and register for the Program as a Retailer by completing the registration process outlined in the Portal.
+The Retailer is only eligible to participate in a Program if it meets the mandatory eligibility criteria for Retailers specified from time to time in the Notice to Market (Eligibility Criteria).
+By registering to participate in a Program, the Retailer warrants to Solar Victoria that it meets the Eligibility Criteria on registration and will continue to meet the Eligibility Criteria at all times during its participation in the relevant Program.

 - again meets the Eligibility Criteria; and